Exam and assessment results

 Average Scaled Scores

 Grammar, punctuation and spelling 108 (above national averages)

 Percentages of pupils who achieved expected and high levels of attainment

-- 80% of our children achieved the expected standard in reading, compared to 71% nationally.
+- 79% of our children achieved the expected standard in reading, in line with the 73% nationally.

-- 21% of our children achieved the higher standard in maths, which was in-line with the national average.
+- 26% of our children achieved the higher standard in maths, compared to 27% nationally.

-- 31% of our children achieved the higher standard in spelling, punctuation and grammar, which was in line with national.
+- 41% of our children achieved the higher standard in spelling, punctuation and grammar, compared to 36% nationally.

-In 2016, 2015 and 2014, our attainment data shows attainment in all subjects being above both the Hampshire and National averages.
+From 2016-2019, our data shows attainment for those reaching both the expected and higher standard in all subjects combined being consistently above both the Hampshire and National averages.